 Don’t let erroneous reviews destroy your business’s integrity!

 If you’ve been defamed online, or are the victim of revenge porn, the reputation lawyers of Minc Law want to fight for your reputation.
-At Minc Law, we offer a free, initial, no-obligation consultation to formulate a strategic game-plan and assess the best channels for recourse and removal.
+At Minc Law, we offer a free, initial, no-obligation consultation with an intake specialist to formulate a strategic game-plan and assess the best channels for recourse and removal.

 We know who to work with, and how to work with them, in order to secure a permanent and swift takedown of defamatory content.
 Get started today by calling us at (216) 373-7706, or by filling out our online contact form.

 Defamation Removal Law Fact: Defamation can also be referred to as calumny, vilification, or traducement, and the covers false statements harming the reputation of not only a person, but a business, product, religion, nation, group, or government.